 LED’s may be the new kid on the block, but they are fast becoming the industry standard.
 An LED operates by passing a small amount of electricity to a “light emitting diode”.
 Not only is this diode extremely efficient and bright, but it’s also very flexible; by passing current through varying materials, an LED is capable of outputting an unlimited spectrum of colors.

 When combined with a special control system, an LED system can be fully controlled via an easy-to-use interface.
 Turn your pool lights on and off, change colors, even cycle through pre-programmed light shows to add some extra “wow factor” to your pool – all from a handheld remote control.

 The initial investment for LED pool lighting is somewhat higher than incandescent and halogen.
 The good news, however, is that they are so efficient that you’ll get your money back (and then some!) over the life of your light.
 LED’s are capable of converting an amazing 80% of consumed electricity into light.
-And when you consider that they need far less wattage to product the same brightness, you’ll see how the savings can add up!
+And when you consider that they need far less wattage to produce the same brightness, you’ll see how the savings can add up!

 As for lifespan, it’s LED’s for the win again.
 An average LED light is rated for about 50,000 hours of use before needing replacement.
 Compared to incandescents and halogens (1,000 and 2,500 hours, respectively), it gets easier and easier to justify the upfront cost.

 - Super efficient, with 80% of consumed electricity converted to usable light

 - Can last up to 50,000 hours before needing replacement

 - Can output a wide range of colors to change the mood of your pool